Operation Round Up

 - An independent board made up of nine WEC members, selected from the community, will review applications for the charitable foundation and select how and to whom the money will be distributed.

-- Got questions?
-If you still need answers after reading the rest of this page, feel free to give us a call at 800-239-4602.
-We’ll be glad to help!
+- If you want to know more after reading the rest of this page, please call us at 800-239-4602.
+We’ll be happy to help!

 Frequently Asked Questions